Satish Ranjan Das: Early life and career

 By copying the model of the British public school, the founders were attempting to show that Indians could compete with the British on their own terms without relinquishing their national or cultural identity.
 This reflected the views of many Indian leaders and intellectuals of the time, but certainly not all.
 Characteristically, Jawaharlal Nehru welcomed the creation of the school but Mohandas K. Gandhi would have nothing to do with it.

 In 1922, Das he was appointed Advocate-General of Bengal.
 In 1927, he became a member of the Viceroy's Executive Council of Lord Irwin.

+Personal life

+Das was the son of Brahmo Samaj leader and social reformer Durga Mohan Das.
+His sister Sarala Roy established the Gokhale Memorial Girls' School in Calcutta.
+Another of his sisters was Abala Bose, eminent feminist and social reformer, who married the pioneering scientist Jagadish Chandra Bose.